-- Align and superpose the three protein chains of SAR-2 spike (6vsb) - Why doesn't the whole molecule superpose well? - Superpose based on the receptor domain only ACE2 binding domain, residues 330-440 - Draw a TOPS diagram. - Some loops are missing! - Do http://www.bioinfo.rpi.edu/bystrc/courses/biol4550/ homework1.pdf - Turn in as PDF file: http://www.bioinfo.rpi.edu/bystrc/courses/biol4550/homework.html test drive the homework server
+- Align and superpose the three protein chains of SARS-2 spike (6vsb)

+- Why doesn't the whole molecule superpose well?

+- Superpose based on the receptor domain only ACE2 binding domain, residues 330-440

+- Draw a TOPS diagram.

+- Some loops are missing!

+- Do homework1.pdf

+- Turn in on LMS as PDF file.